wp-plugins/auto-update-themes/readme.txt

 == Frequently Asked Questions ==

-This plugin should activate the automatic downloading on theme updates within Wordpress.
+This plugin should activate the automatic downloading of theme updates within Wordpress.

 You should normally see the automatic update routine execute within 12 hours of receiving the manual upgrade notice.